Daya562/Daya800/README.md

 # Daya800
 this is my frist git repository
+Author - Dayanand kumbhkar